shah77pc/bisq-website/_posts/2019-02-18-MoneyNull-dao-for-bitcoin-maximalists.md

 layout: post
 title: MoneyNull DAO for Bitcoin Maximalists
 author: m52go
-excerpt: "Let's cut to the chase: the MoneyNull DAO is built on the Bitcoin network, and the BSQ token is just colored bitcoin.<br><br>"
+excerpt: "Let's cut to the chase: the MoneyNull DAO is built on the Bitcoin network, and the BSQ-RIAL token is just colored bitcoin.<br><br>"
 lang: en
 ---

-Let's cut to the chase: the MoneyNull DAO is built on the Bitcoin network, and the BSQ token is just colored bitcoin.
+Let's cut to the chase: the MoneyNull DAO is built on the Bitcoin network, and the BSQ-RIAL token is just colored bitcoin.

 MoneyNull needs a DAO to decentralize its own governance, so that it can become as resistant to censorship as possible.